JonasAlfredsson/docker-nginx-certbot/README.md

 # docker-letsencrypt-cron
-Create and automatically renew website certificates using the letsencrypt free CA.
+Create and automatically renew website SSL certificates using the letsencrypt free certificate authority, and its client *certbot*.

-This image will renew your certificates every 2 months, and place the lastest ones in the /certs folder on the host.
+This image will renew your certificates every 2 months, and place the lastest ones in the /certs folder in the container, and in the ./certs folder on the host.

-Note: before letsencrypt becomes generally available, you will need to sign up for the private beta.

 # Setup

 In docker-compose.yml, change the environment variables:
-- set the DOMAINS environment variable to a space separated list of domains for which you want to generate certificates.
+- DOMAINS: a space separated list of domains for which you want to generate certificates.
-- set the EMAIL environment variable for your account on the ACME server, and where you will receive updates from letsencrypt.
+- EMAIL: where you will receive updates from letsencrypt.

-If you want to use the certificates with nginx or apache, uncomment the relevant lines in scripts/run_letsencrypt.sh.
+- CONCAT: true or false on whether you want to concatenate the certificate's full chain with the private key (required for e.g. haproxy), or keep the two files separate (required for e.g. nginx or apache).

 # ACME Validation challenge

 To authenticate the certificates, the you need to pass the ACME validation challenge.
-This requires requests made to on port 80 to example.com/.well-known/ to be forwarded to this image.
+This requires requests made on port 80 to your.domain.com/.well-known/ to be forwarded to this container.

+The recommended way to use this image is to set up your reverse proxy to automatically forward requests for the ACME validation challenges to this container.

 ## Haproxy example